-Involve state transportation and tourism agencies in promoting a USBR, as well as local transportation and tourism agencies, natural resource departments, recreation agencies such as state/national parks, bicycle/trail advocacy groups, engaged municipalities, and local businesses.
+Involve state and local transportation and tourism agencies, as well as natural resource departments, recreation agencies such as state/national parks, bicycle/trail advocacy groups, engaged municipalities, and local businesses.

 Host a promotional event such as a grand opening, ribbon cutting, and/or an inaugural ride.